The Swiss Institutions of Art of the Würth Group

 Interview with C. Sylvia Weber, head of the Würth Group’s art and culture department

-The company’s expansions and the successful concept in Germany were the background and starting point for setting up art forums for its collection across Europe.
+The company’s expansions and the successful concept in Germany served as the background and starting point for establishing art forums for its collection across Europe.

 Following the example of Museum Würth in Künzelsau near the company’s headquarters in Baden-Württemberg, which was integrated into the main building in 1991, ten other art centres were opened in Europe between 1999 and 2013, integrated into the company’s main building or standing alone, but always in direct connection with the main building of the company.
-The art exhibitions are aimed at Würth employees and the general public without an entrance fee.
+The art exhibitions are open to Würth employees and the general public at no entrance fee.

 The establishment of the Würth Forums in Chur, Arlesheim and Rorschach between 2002 and 2013 reflects the dynamism and vitality within the company.